willi-kappler/mandel-rust/README.md

 - Time: timing each run
 - Num: complex numbers
 - Num_cpus: for the `--bench` flag, determine the total number of cpus
-- Scoped_threadpool: manual threading
+- Scoped_threadpool: use scope and thread pool
-- Simple_parallel: using parallel for loop
+- Simple_parallel: use scope and thread pool
-- Rayon: using recursive fork-join (divide-and-conquer) call
+- Rayon: using recursive fork-join (divide-and-conquer) call and par_iter
+- Rust_scoped_pool: use scope and thread pool
+- Jobsteal: use scope and thread pool

 # Benchmark
 Measured on a Transtec server with the following specs: